 Liz, a Supervisory Special Agent with the U.S. Department of State, Diplomatic Security Service, has been a DSS Special Agent since 2010.
-In this Q&A interview, she talks about the flexibility needed to be a DSS Special Agent and she gives advice for preparing for the Clarke DS Fellowship selection process.
+In this Q&A interview, she talks about the flexibility needed to be a DSS Special Agent and she gives advice for those applying for the William D. Clarke, Sr. Diplomatic Security Fellowship.

 When did you become a DSS Special Agent and why did you choose this career?